 A: No, engraving will penetrate the gold layer and expose brass underneath.
 The exposed brass will quickly blacken.

-Q: Hi, I am in the same situation, all the gold filled that I bought in the past year has tarnished, but the one that I bought 2 years ago from another supplier is in perfect condition.
+Q: Hi, I am in the same situation, all the gold-filled that I bought in the past year has tarnished, but the one that I bought 2 years ago from another supplier is in perfect condition.
 Can these be clean at all?
-The supplier recommended to clean with regular jewelry cleaner , but not luck.
-Any suggestion on how to clean? - Mariangel
+The supplier recommended to clean with regular jewelry cleaner, but no luck.
+Any suggestions on how to clean? - Mariangel

 A: Unfortunately, once GF blackens you cannot clean the black because the tarnish is occurring in the brass layer that is under the gold layer.

 Q: Can you explain why gold-filled cannot be resoldered or repaired?
 It doesn’t rework like gold or silver.
-Most jewellers won’t repair a gold-filled piece.
+Most jewelers won’t repair a gold-filled piece.
 Thank you! - Bronwyn

 Q: Hi, how can you get scratches out of a gold fill pendant?
-A home remedy would be perfect but if not what are others ways to do so? - Ja
+A home remedy would be perfect but if not what are other ways to do so? - Ja

 Q: Can you tell me if a gold-filled item can be engraved?
 Thank you! - Michelle

-Q: hi, I’m searching for a partner to cover my 925 silver jewelry (which were made already) with gold filled layer.
-Can you please advice?
+Q: Hi, I’m searching for a partner to cover my 925 silver jewelry (which were made already) with a gold-filled layer.
+Can you please advise?
 Big thanks!! - Lydia

 A: Great question!
 It’s difficult to tarnish gold-filled pieces whether it is a thin or a thick gauge since the top layer is always gold.

-Q: Hi. i have a question regarding its tarnishing.
+Q: Hi.
+I have a question regarding its tarnishing.
 You said that under rare circumstances does it tarnish.
-How come my nevklace that I got from you guys tarnished the blacken so quickly (in 2 months). - Sally
+How come the necklace that I got from you guys tarnished the blacken so quickly (in 2 months). - Sally

-Q: How much percentage is in 24k gold filled ring? - Mikael
+Q: How much percentage is in a 24k gold filled ring? - Mikael

 A: Hi Mikael,